JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 ```

 The state object is wrapped in a call to the `remember()` function, meaning that it's built once and then
 retained by the framework.
-By performing it, you're creating a property whose value is a state object containing a boolean.
+By executing this, you create a property whose value is a state object containing a boolean.
-The framework caches this state object so composables can observe it.
+The framework caches this state object, allowing composables to observe it.

 When the value of the state changes, any composables that observe it are re-invoked.
 This allows any of the widgets they
 produce to be redrawn.
 This is called a _recomposition_.